wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/owasp-csrf-guard.md

 * `org.owasp.csrfguard.action.Invalidate=...` — invalidates the session entirely on a blocked CSRF attempt; forces re-authentication.
 Strong defence; tune UX so this doesn't appear after a benign expired-token mid-session.
 * `org.owasp.csrfguard.TokenLength=32` and `org.owasp.csrfguard.PRNG=SHA1PRNG` defaults are appropriate for most deployments; only override when there's a specific threat-model or platform reason.

-## Product integration checklist
+## Integration checklist

-Steps that apply when integrating a Carbon product with CSRFGuard.
-Roughly in order:
+Walk these in order when wiring CSRFGuard into a Carbon webapp:

 ### 1. State-changing operations use POST / PUT / DELETE only